 - 2009 Foulkes Foundation Medal, Academy of Medical Sciences

 - 2010 Bienniel Award for Oustanding Contribution to Stroke Research, World Stroke Organisation

 - 2011 Honorary Professorial Fellowship, George Institute, University of Sydney

 - 2011 RD Wright Lectureship, High Blood Pressure Reseach Council of Australia

 MD PhD FRCP

-Head of the Centre for the Prevention of Stroke and Dementia and Professor of Clinical Neurology
+Founding Director of the Wolfson Centre for the Prevention of Stroke and Dementia and Action Research Professor of Neurology

 Main research interests are in the causes of stroke and improving the prevention of stroke, particularly after a TIA or minor stroke.
 Other interests include the more general theme of how best to apply the results of clinical trials and other forms of research to clinical decisions with individual patients in routine clinical practice, hypertension, and the effects of aspirin on non-vascular outcomes, such as cancer.